 CIF – Cost, Insurance and Freight (named port of destination)

 This term is the same as CFR terms, except the seller agrees to purchase marine insurance in the buyer’s interest.

 DDP – Delivered Duty Paid

-The seller takes responsibility for carriage, delivery the good at the named place, customs clearance.
-And the seller should pay for the tariff and other fee .
+The seller takes responsibility for carriage, delivery of the goods at the named place, and customs clearance.
+And the seller should pay for the tariff and other fees.

-Whether you are a buyer or a seller, you take responsibility for choosing a freight forwarder, the shipping route and date. the Control of cost is a key factor to the best incoterms.
-For most company and individuals, how do you think of these terms.
-Those terms that can reduces cost and risks for you is the appropriate terms.
+Whether you are a buyer or a seller, you take responsibility for choosing a freight forwarder, the shipping route, and the date.
+The control of cost is a key factor to the best incoterms.
+For most companies and individuals, how do you think of these terms?
+Those terms that can reduce costs and risks for you are the appropriate terms.